PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 ---

 ## Introduction:
 The Kenobi boot2root challenge was a ton of fun because it required multiple pivots to learn enough to leak a key.
-On my first pass I overlooked the NFS server which really impressed the importance of carefully reviewing scans.
+On my first pass, I overlooked the NFS server which really impressed the importance of carefully reviewing scans.

 ## Environment
-The attack take place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the the target host which I knew contained 2 flags to capture.
+The attack takes place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the the target host which I knew contained 2 flags to capture.
 Nothing else was known about the host prior to the attack other than that the host was most likely a Linux server.

 ## Attacking Kenobi
 Since I knew I would be attacking a single target, I exported the host's IP to the environment variable `ATTACKTARGET`.
 I've also modified a few scans for the single host case by doing things such as disabling pings.